software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 3. Add a link to the reading recommendation list page to the navigation bar

 These are the user stories, that you will be working on as a team during this Sprint.
 The tasks described above are suggestions, feel free to alter them or add new tasks.

+{: .highlight }
+> The tasks that you come up with during the Sprint Planning event _should not be set in stone_.
+These tasks are there to get you started with implementing the user stories.
+You might come up with new tasks or notice that the current tasks need alterations during the actual implementation.
+In such case, do the necessary changes for the Sprint Backlog.

 ### Tips for implementing the tasks